 Reusable cloth masks made from 100 percent cotton are considered a secure defense against spreading COVID-19.
 Because they can be placed in a sanitary container after employee usage and washed multiple times, these products appear to rank among the best options for businesses.
 Cotton reusable masks deliver CDC-approved protections necessary to maintain a safe environment for workers and customers alike.

-How to Properly Use a Protective Cloth Mask
+How to Properly Use a Protective Cloth Mask According to CDC Guidelines

 The CDC, as well as state and local mandates, urge everyday people to wear some level of face protection when in public.
 These mandates are intended to minimize the spread of the virus, and business owners are expected to have an adequate supply for employees.
 The Mayo Clinic and CDC recently published guidelines on how to safely and effectively utilize protective reusable cloth masks.
 These include the following.

 - Always wash hands before and after putting on a cloth mask per CDC guidelines.